 Realizing this wasn’t helping, she paused, and spoke softly, “Please, tell me.
 I do want to understand.”

-Nodding his head, Josah acknowledged Evelyn’s desired to connect.
+Nodding his head, Josah acknowledged Evelyn’s desire to connect.
 “I know.
 It’s hard to explain.
 I saw Nolan die.
 I was there and couldn’t stop it.
-I tried but got this scar for my efforts.”
+I tried, but all I got was this scar for my efforts.”

-Evelyn looked under Josah’s right eye.
+Evelyn looked under Josah’s left eye.
 She could see a partial imprint of an arrow, with a deeper scar continuing down and around the cheekbone.

 “A healer would have sewn that wound,” she said, shaking her head.

 “Believe me when I say that the salty sea spray stung.
 Captain Evermore watched over me while I worked with his crew.
 It wasn’t too long before he invited me to his home.
 The Evermores were kind to me, took me in, and made me part of their family.
 I refused to give them my real name at first, so the Captain gave me his father’s name.”